 The shift is to go from the segment to the individual.
 [Advanced analytics] spells the death of the ‘average’ customer.

-Ms. Rometty’s core message was that we have the technology to communicate with customers on an individual basis.
-The rapid shift to tailored, individualized communication would render customer segmentation obsolete.
+Ms. Rometty’s core message was that we now have the technology to communicate with customers on an individual basis.
+The rapid shift to tailored, individualised communication would render customer segmentation obsolete.

-The term ‘customer segmentation’ is used to describe a broad spectrum of techniques for dividing customers into sub-groups – often for the sales and marketing purposes.
+The term ‘customer segmentation’ is used to describe a broad spectrum of techniques for dividing customers into sub-groups – typically for sales and marketing purposes.

-Simple segmentation may classify customers using attributes like age, or sex.
-More sophisticated, and more efficient, techniques group customers using both customer attributes and behavioral traits.
-For example, customers may be grouped by the way they interact with an organization and its products and services.
+Simple segmentation may classify customers using demographic attributes like age, or sex.
+More sophisticated and more efficient techniques group customers using both demographics and behavioural traits.
+For example, customers may be grouped by the way they interact with an organisation and its products and services.

-Behavioral classification is effective because it can distinguish between customers in ways that are easily actionable.
+Behavioural classification is effective because it can distinguish between customers in ways that are action-orientated.
 Groupings may include ‘customers with decreasing spend’ or ‘customers who have made their first purchase of a product’.

-Our definition of customer segmentation has a number of features:
+Our approach to customer segmentation has a number of core traits:

 - It is data driven, rather than subjective.

-- It distinguishes between customers across multiple attributes, including their behavior
+- It distinguishes between customers across multiple attributes, including their behaviour.

 - The grouping process is not an absolute classification; some similarities and differences between customers can exist.

-In real-world situations, segmentation using behavioral traits is much more effective than using customer attributes alone.
+In real-world situations, segmentation using behavioural traits is much more effective than using customer attributes alone.

-We recently worked with a University that wanted to identify undergraduate students at risk of failing courses in the second or third semester of the year.
-The University’s goal was to identify and pro-actively support at-risk students.
+We recently worked with an Australian university that wanted to identify undergraduate students at risk of failing courses in the second or third semester of the year.
+The university’s goal was to identify and pro-actively support at-risk students.
 It also wanted to understand which students might go on to undertake postgraduate study.

-A revised segmentation introduced behavioral traits.
-Measures of engagement with University facilities, like the library and online learning technologies, in prior semesters had a high correlation with future pass / fail rates.
+A revised segmentation introduced behavioural traits.
+Measures of engagement with university facilities, like the library and online learning technologies, in prior semesters had a high correlation with future pass / fail rates.
 The inclusion of additional attributes, including demographic information, helped to further refine the segments.

-The use of behavioral traits allowed the University to accurately identify students at risk of failing courses, and students likely to go on to further study.
-The Unversity was able to pro-actively support and guide both groups and create successful student outcomes.
+The use of behavioural traits allowed the university to accurately identify students at risk of failing courses, and students likely to go on to further study.
+The university was able to pro-actively support and guide both groups and create successful student outcomes.

 An FMCG (fast-moving consumer goods) retailer was getting poor results from their targeted marketing campaigns.
 They wanted help to re-develop their segmentation to improve campaign performance.

-The retailers existing segmentation categorized customers based on lifetime spend alone.
+The retailer’s existing segmentation categorised customers based on lifetime spend alone.
 This segmentation classified all new customers in a ‘low value’ segment, irrespective of their spending patterns.
 Conversely, long tenure customers might be labeled as ‘high value’ even though they had not made a purchase in several months.